Kirsten provides advice relating to these claims and here we give information about our costs.

 - Other allegations related to the claim e.g. whistleblowing

-There will be an additional charge for attending a Tribunal Hearing of £500 per day (no VAT) where a barrister is representing you.
+There will be an additional charge for attending a Tribunal Hearing of £500 per day (no VAT) where a barrister is representing you (this is in addition to their fees).
 Generally, we would allow 2-5 days at a hearing depending on the complexity of your case.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process but you are responsible for the fees.